SAP/ai-sdk-java/sample-code/spring-app/README.md

 Next, you'll need to set up credentials for the AI Core service:

-* Follow [these instructions](../../README.md#option-1-set-credentials-as-environment-variable) to configure the credentials via environment variables.
+* Follow [these instructions](../../README.md#option-1-set-ai-core-credentials) to create a service key for the AI Core service.

+  ⚠️ Put the `.env` file in the sample app directory.

 Finally, you can start the sample app: